naorbar/test-hr-app/README.md

 This is a project used for testing senior Java candidates<p>
 ## Follow the next steps carefully:
 1. Import this project to your eclipse using maven
-2. Build the project and run it as a Java application (this is a web application running with spring boot and an embedded Tomcat application server)
+2. Build the project and run it on an application server, such as Tomcat (this is a spring WebMVC application)
 3. The application is used to manage users (i.e. Human Resources app), and supports the following operations:
     1. Get all of the users
     2. Search for a given list of users